Best Air Purifiers

 Q: What Happens if You Do Not Change the Filter/Filters?

-As you know, it is critical to ensure you stay up to speed with the condition of the filters inside of your air purifier.
+As you know, it is critical to ensure you stay up to speed with the condition of the filters.
 They will work their tails off and will need to be cleaned frequently and changed regularly.
 But, what would happen if you forgot to change them or clean them, or simply blatantly ignored them?
-At this point, you are doing yourself a huge disservice as the performance and efficiency of the air purifier will be astronomically decreased with a dirty or old filter.
+At this point, you are doing yourself a huge disservice as the performance and efficiency will be astronomically decreased with a dirty or old filter.

 Not only this but you also increase your risk of respiratory illness the longer you go without changing or cleaning the filter.
 You are basically running the unit for no reason and are merely wasting energy.
 Note, it is not hard to clean or replace the filters so there is no reason why you should be avoiding it.